tbrlpld/100-days-of-code/log.md

 ### Today's Progress
 Started working on a link shortener app hosted on AWS Lambda with Zappa and DynamoDB #100DaysOfWeb @TalkPython @PyBites.

-Figuring out how to use a custom domain for the gateway API ate a lot of time.
+Setting up a custom domain for the gateway API ate a lot of time.

 This is also the first time for me working with AWS DynamoDB.
 So I needed to look into that too.